nograx/ioBroker.zendure-solarflow/README.md

 Notes:

-1. Currently only working with SolarFlow devices.
+1. Currently only working with SolarFlow devices (currently tested only with HUB1200).
 AIO is not supported (as I don't have such a device..)

 2. It is possible to control the Output limit with the state created in the productId/deviceKey/control subfolder.
 Please deactivate/uncheck all modes in the Zendure App, otherwise it is not possible to set the output limit!